dr-kd/zotero-browser/README.markdown

 *Next Step*: Write an annotated bibliography browser.
 Features are:

  - Create annotated bibliography from collection and/or 1 or more tags.
+DONE but buggy for some data - not sure the exact problem here.
  - List abstracts, notes and related items under each bibliographic entry.
+DONE
  - List what each item has been tagged with.
  - List what collections the item belongs in.
  - Jquery magic to make these various lists hide/show for space efficiency.
  - Clickable link for each item to highlight the relevant part of the zotero collection pane (like provided in the timeline view from within zotero).